Overview

 3

-This course builds on the foundational knowledge of server infrastructure and virtualization concepts and applies them to cloud computing and automation.
-Emphases will be placed on industry-standard cloud platforms with an introduction to early adoption technologies.
+This course builds on a foundational knowledge of server infrastructure and virtualization concepts and applies them to cloud computing and automation.
+Students will examine cloud subscription options and learn how to manage storage, compute and networking services, as well as explore cloud security and performance.
+The course will focus on industry standard cloud platforms and early adoption technologies.

 Pre-requisites: